awslabs/eks-node-viewer/README.md

 # display both CPU and memory
 resources=cpu,memory

-# show the zone and provisioner name by default
+# show the zone and nodepool name by default
 extra-labels=topology.kubernetes.io/zone,karpenter.sh/nodepool

 # sort so that the newest nodes are first